kinjal52/SocialNFT-Engagement/README.md

-SocialNFT-Engagement
+### SocialNFT-Engagement

-Social NFT Comments & Engagement is built to increase Users can comment, like, and discuss NFTs directly on the marketplace.•	Creator Q&A – Buyers can ask questions directly to NFT creators.This will build a community feeling, improve retention, and bring higher engagement.
+The **Social NFT Comments & Engagement** component enhances NFT marketplaces by allowing users to **comment, like, and discuss NFTs directly on the platform**.
+This feature fosters community engagement, improves user retention, and creates a more interactive NFT experience.

 ### Features
- •	Like and Commenting System – Users can leave comments on NFT listings and engage with comments via likes.
+- **Commenting System** – Users can leave comments on NFTs.
+- **Like System** – Users can like comments to highlight valuable discussions.
- •	Creator Q&A – Buyers can ask creators about NFTs before purchasing.
+- **Creator Q&A** – Buyers can ask questions, and NFT creators can respond.
- •	Real-Time Updates – Comments appear instantly without page reloads.
- •	Wallet-Based Login – Users authenticate using MetaMask, WalletConnect, etc.
+- **Wallet-Based Authentication** – Users must sign in via Web3 wallets (MetaMask, WalletConnect).
+- **Real-Time Updates** – Comments and likes update instantly.
- •  Moderation Tools – NFT owners can delete/report unwanted comments.
+- **Moderation Tools** – NFT owners can manage discussions, delete comments, or report spam.

 ---

 ### Problem Statement and Proposed Solution

 Problem Statement
-  •	The majority of NFT marketplaces are transactional instead of interactive, giving buyers little information about NFTs aside from simple descriptions.
+  -	The majority of NFT marketplaces are transactional instead of interactive, giving buyers little information about NFTs aside from simple descriptions.
-  •	NFT conversations take place on off-platform channels such as Discord and Twitter, resulting in broken engagement and lower marketplace retention.
+  -	NFT conversations take place on off-platform channels such as Discord and Twitter, resulting in broken engagement and lower marketplace retention.
-  •	Furthermore, the absence of direct interaction between buyers and creators lowers trust in NFT buying
+  -	Furthermore, the absence of direct interaction between buyers and creators lowers trust in NFT buying

 Proposed Solution
-  •	Enable users to discuss, ask questions, and interact with NFTs directly on the marketplace.
+  -	Enable users to discuss, ask questions, and interact with NFTs directly on the marketplace.
-  •	Increase buyer confidence by allowing real-time Q&A with creators.
+  -	Increase buyer confidence by allowing real-time Q&A with creators.
-  •	Build a stronger marketplace community, transforming NFTs from mere digital assets into meaningful, interactive experiences that connect and engage users.
+  -	Build a stronger marketplace community, transforming NFTs from mere digital assets into meaningful, interactive experiences that connect and engage users.

 ---